E-Sh4rk/PokeGlitzer/README.md

 The following dependencies are required in order to run this application:

-- Windows (recommended), or MacOS/Linux (not tested yet)
+- Windows (recommended), or MacOS/Linux
 - .NET Runtime 5.0: https://dotnet.microsoft.com/download/dotnet/5.0

 You can then download the last version of this app in the [release section](https://github.com/E-Sh4rk/PokeGlitzer/releases).

 To run this app:
 - On Windows, just open `PokeGlitzer.exe`
-- On Linux/MacOS, you can use the command `dotnet PokeGlitzer.dll` (not tested yet)
+- On Linux/MacOS, you can use the command `dotnet PokeGlitzer.dll`

 ## Features